 Ultimate Outdoor Kitchens: Cook, Dine, Entertain Al Fresco

 There is no doubt about it: food tastes better when it is cooked outside.
 But the days of struggling with charcoal briquets on a tired old grill in a remote corner of the yard are over.
-Today more and more homeowners are upgrading their backyard grills to full-on, all-out outdoor kitchens.
+Today more and more homeowners are upgrading their backyard grills to full-on, all-out outdoor kitchens and completing the style with stainless steel outdoor kitchen cabinets.

 Outdoor units can be as simple as a small built-in grill fired by charcoal or a propane tank to an entire kitchen complete with a dishwasher, sink, multiple refrigeration units, and more.
 Entire meals from soup to dessert can be prepared, served and cleaned up in these self-contained outdoor kitchens.